spdx/spdx-spec/chapters/appendix-VIII-SPDX-Lite.md

 File Analyzed must be set to "false", when SPDX Lite is used.

-Comment on License can be used to describe additional explanation, such as compiling option.
-License may change with a different compiling option.
+Package Comment can be used to describe additional explanation, such as compiling option, where a license may change with a different compiling option.

 Other information (License Identifier, Extracted Text, License Name and License Comment) is used for exchanging license information.